featbit/featbit-python-sdk/README.md

     detail = all_flag_values.get(flag_key, default=None)
 ```

+> **Note**
-> Note that if evaluation called before Go SDK client initialized, you set the wrong flag key/user for the evaluation or the related feature flag is not found, SDK will return the default value you set.
-The `fbclient.common_types.EvalDetail` will explain the details of the latest evaluation including error raison.
+> If evaluation happened before the client is initialized, or you provide the wrong flag key/user for evaluation, the `variation` calls will return the default value.
+The `fbclient.common_types.EvalDetail` will explain the details of the latest evaluation including error reason.

 ### Flag Tracking